Celebrating 35 Years of Transforming Lives

 Thanks to all the generous sponsors making this La Casa event possible.
 It is wonderful to be a part of the committee and watch it all come together.
 I hope to see some of you there in just a few weeks.

 Hey!
-This wasn't written by a pack of aardvaks!
+This wasn't written by a consortium of crabs!
 It was written by Jodi Wing, who does awesome work at Loud Dog, a digital branding firm in San Francisco that helps businesses express themselves authentically via identities, websites, and marketing collateral.

 If you want us to do awesome work for you, if you have a question, or if you're just feeling lonely and want to chat, we want to hear from you!